My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 I had tried to bridge the gap multiple times in different ways.
 I had tried to find something meaningful to talk about.
 And all the while, she had information that could have changed our relationship years ago, but she hid it.

-Equally importantly, I also came to understand that due to her beliefs, she will never be able to see my skills and talents as anything other than dangerous, even though many of our psychic abilities are practically identical in form and function.
+Equally importantly, I also came to understand that due to her beliefs, she will never (in this life) be able to see my skills and talents as anything other than dangerous, even though many of our psychic abilities are practically identical in form and function.

-You would think I would feel disappointed at this revelation.
-But ironically, I don’t.
+You would think I would have felt disappointed at this revelation.
+But ironically, I didn’t.
 Quite conversely, I finally felt free!

-We will never be able to fully engage in a relationship with meaningful dialog because it is not safe for her.
+It’s possible, even, that we will never fully engage in a relationship with meaningful dialog again, because it is out of her comfort zone.
 She is a secretive person and rarely shares anything personal about herself.
 For her, weather-talk is good enough.
 That is what she is comfortable with.

 So yes, there will always be fundamental limits to our interaction.
-Yet somehow, knowing those limits and boundaries clearly—and that there will never in this life be an opportunity to share my work or some of my most profound thoughts or experiences—is remarkably freeing.
+Yet somehow, knowing those limits and boundaries clearly now feels remarkably freeing, instead of stifling like before.

 All hopeful expectation is relieved and now I can choose to participate without feeling hurt, rejected, unseen, or unknown.
 For her to truly know me would be impossible under the circumstances, and it’s not my fault.

-On the bright side, we now have a new homeostasis, and with it, new possibilities for engagement without all the baggage (at least on my side).
+As a result of finally engaging and doing a little truth-telling where it hurt the most, we now have a new homeostasis, and with it, new possibilities for engagement without all the emotional baggage underneath.

 Happily, I see a freer and happier future for us in our visits and time spent together.
 And that’s good news for both of us!

-Hint: It’s about reciprocity and a fresh perspective that makes applying alchemical work on the physical plane, real-time, much easier.
+Hint: It’s about reciprocity and a fresh perspective that makes applying alchemical work on the physical plane (in real-time) easier.😏